Esker Foundation is closed for the installation of our Winter 2022 exhibitions.

-In response to the COVID-19 situation in Alberta, Esker Foundation is participating in the Government of Alberta’s Restrictions Exemption Program for visitors, volunteers, and staff.
-As of Wednesday 22 September, visitors aged 12 and over will be required to provide proof of vaccination, a negative PCR or rapid test, or exemption to enter Esker Foundation.
-Visitors aged 18 and over will be asked to provide ID to match their vaccine documentation.
+Esker Foundation has implemented the Restrictions Exemption Program for visitors, volunteers, and staff.
+Visitors aged 12 and over are required to provide documentation of either proof of vaccination, a negative PCR or rapid test, or exemption to enter Esker Foundation.
+Visitors aged 18 and over will be asked to provide ID to match their documentation.

 - Proof of vaccination.
 Full vaccination includes two doses of any of the Health Canada approved vaccines.

 - Documentation of a medical exemption.

-- Proof of a privately paid negative PCR or rapid test within 72 hours of service (tests from AHS or Alberta Precision Laboratories not accepted).
+- Proof of a privately paid negative PCR or rapid test within 72 hours of service.

 Accepted forms of proof of vaccination:

 - Alberta vaccine record with a QR code.

 - Canadian Armed Forces vaccine record.

 - Vaccine records issued by other provinces and territories.

 - ArriveCan app for international travellers and valid international travel identity document.